BIST-Research/.github/README.md

-This GitHub organization houses code and other materials related to the active development pertaining to research conducted through the Bio Inspired Sciences and Engineering lab (BIST) at Virginia Tech.
+This GitHub organization houses code and other materials related to research conducted through the Bio Inspired Sciences and Engineering lab (BIST) at Virginia Tech.

 # Working with embedded code